dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 }
 ```

+## Play inline video on iOS

+To play inline video in a Blazor hybrid app on iOS, in a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView>, you should:

+- Set the <xref:Microsoft.AspNetCore.Components.WebView.UrlLoadingEventArgs.UrlLoadingStrategy> property to `OpenInWebView`.
+This can be accomplished in the event handler for the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.UrlLoading> event:

+    ```csharp
+    private void BlazorUrlLoading(object? sender, UrlLoadingEventArgs e)
+    {
+    #if IOS
+        e.UrlLoadingStrategy = UrlLoadingStrategy.OpenInWebView;
+    #endif
+    }
+    ```

+- Ensure that the `AllowsInlineMediaPlayback` property in a `Configuration` object is set to `true`.
+This can be accomplished in the event handler for the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.BlazorWebViewInitializing> event:

+    ```csharp
+    private void BlazorWebViewInitializing(object? sender, BlazorWebViewInitializingEventArgs e)
+    {
+    #if IOS
+        e.Configuration.AllowsInlineMediaPlayback = true;
+    #endif
+    }
+    ```

 ## Diagnosing issues

 <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> has built-in logging that can help you diagnose issues in your Blazor Hybrid app.
 There are two steps to enable this logging: